Boonstra/WordPress-Developer-Tools/readme.txt

 Stable tag: 2.2.22
 License: GPLv2

-Developer Tools helps developers to log any variable, error or exception of which they need the value, without bloating their live environment.
+Basic Developer Tools helps developers to log any variable, error or exception of which they need the value, without bloating their live environment.